hungp03/predict-emotion/README.md

-# Emotion Recognition using CNN with ESP32
+# Emotion Recognition using CNN
 ### Overview
 This project focuses on recognizing emotions from speech using Convolutional Neural Networks (CNNs).
 We extract features using MFCC (Mel-Frequency Cepstral Coefficients).
 The dataset includes CREMA-D, TESS, RAVDESS and additional self-collected data to improve model performance.